 The management team is committed to both the Kerr Project, in which we see the possibility of more advanced stage silver-cobalt targets, and the Silver Kings JV, in which we believe we have a large, geologically prospective, and historically underexplored land package with the potential for new discoveries.
-Having made the Initial Earn-In Payment on September 1, 2021, we expect to negotiate and enter into a joint venture agreement with Electra for the joint exploration and development of the Silver Kings JV in 2022.
-While the Company's current focus is on Bethania, the exploration team plans to carry out project planning and desktop studies and detailed field mapping in support of a diamond drill program that can be executed once the Company is able to allocate additional resources to the Silver Kings Project.
+Having made the initial earn-in payment on September 1, 2021, we expect to negotiate the amended work commitment terms by September 1, 2022 (as described in the section "Overview of Exploration and Evaluation Assets" above) and will continue to negotiate the terms of the JVA.
+While the Company's current focus is on Bethania, the exploration team plans to carry out project planning, desktop studies and detailed field mapping in support of a diamond drill program that can be executed once the Company is able to allocate additional resources to the Silver Kings Project.